Azure-Samples/communication-services-web-calling-hero/README.md

 - [Node.js (12.18.4 and above)](https://nodejs.org/en/download/)
 - Create an Azure Communication Services resource.
 For details, see [Create an Azure Communication Resource](https://docs.microsoft.com/azure/communication-services/quickstarts/create-communication-resource).
 You'll need to record your resource **connection string** for this quickstart.

+## Code structure
+- ./Calling/src/app: Where the client code lives
+- ./Calling/src/app/App.tsx:  Entry point into the calling sample
+- ./Calling/src/app/views/HomeScreen.tsx:
+- ./Calling/src/app/views/CallScreen.tsx:
+- ./Calling/src/app/views/EndCall.tsx:
+- ./Calling/src/app/views/UnsupportedBrowserPage.tsx:
+- ./Server: server code
+- ./Server/appsettings.json: Where to put your azure communication services connection string

 ## Before running the sample for the first time
 1. Open an instance of PowerShell, Windows Terminal, Command Prompt or equivalent and navigate to the directory that you'd like to clone the sample to.
 2. `git clone https://github.com/Azure-Samples/communication-services-web-calling-hero.git`
 3. Get the `Connection String` from the Azure portal.
 For more information on connection strings, see [Create an Azure Communication Resources](https://docs.microsoft.com/azure/communication-services/quickstarts/create-communication-resource)
 4. Once you get the `Connection String`, add the connection string to the **Server/appsetting.json** file found under the Calling folder.
 Input your connection string in the variable: `ResourceConnectionString`.

-## Locally deploying the sample app
+## Local run

+1. Set your connection string in `Server/appsettings.json`
+2. `npm run setup` from the root directory
-1. "npm run start" from the root directory
+3. `npm run start` from the root directory
-2. Open at localhost:3000 in your browser when compilation is complete

 ### Troubleshooting